EpicArtz08999/Apollo/README.md

  - Colorful Sheep
  - Splash Potions
  - Nether [ more more changes and performance ]

-## Upcoming Update

-1.0dev - Add more biomes is added ( NOT ALL ) -> RELEASED

-1.0beta - Finish all biomes is added ( NOT ALL )

-1.0 - More performance
- ...

 Attention!
 All version have new biomes added and more changes in biomes and more performances :)